phewus/oss-ready-check/SECURITY.md

 ## Reporting a vulnerability

 If you find a security issue, please do not open a public issue with exploit details.
-Instead, contact the maintainer privately if a contact method is available on the repository profile.
+Instead, the contact method that is available on the repository profile.

 Please include: